Azahet/XenBot/README.md

 License
 =====
-XenBot is licensed under the very permissive Apache 2.0 license.
+XenBot is licensed under the very permissive MIT license.
 Any submodules or dependencies may be under different licenses.